Donders-Institute/bidscoin/docs/workflow.rst

     examples:
       bidsmapper /project/foo/raw /project/foo/bids
-      bidsmapper /project/foo/raw /project/foo/bids -t bidsmap_dccn
+      bidsmapper /project/foo/raw /project/foo/bids -t bidsmap_template

 After the source data has been scanned, the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__.
 For a fully automated workflow users can skip this interactive step using the ``-i`` option (see above).

 .. tip::
-   Use the ``-t bidsmap_dccn`` option and see if this site-customized bidsmap template works for you.
-If not, consider `adapting it to your needs <advanced.html#site-specific-customized-template>`__ so that the bidsmapper can recognize more of your scans and map them to BIDS the way you prefer.
+   If the default ``-t bidsmap_dccn`` option is not working well for you, consider `adapting it to your needs <advanced.html#site-specific-customized-template>`__ so that the bidsmapper can recognize more of your scans and map them to BIDS the way you prefer.

 Step 1b: Running the bidseditor
 -------------------------------